Missouri State Director of Athletics discusses program goals in this month's letter to fans

 Missouri State University's search for its new director of athletics concluded May 28, 2009, with the introduction of Kyle Moats as the University's 10th A.D.
 Moats came to the University after serving as associate athletics director for national marketing at the University of Louisville since 2005.

 In a busy first year on the job, Moats wasted little time in laying groundwork for the future of Missouri State Athletics.
 From day one he emphasized the importance of fostering a strategic vision in the current landscape of intercollegiate athletics by involving all corners of the campus community in developing a long-range plan for the MSU Athletics.
 Moats played a key role in Missouri State's new partnership with Nelligan Sports Marketing (NSM), announced in February 2010.
-The agreement will result in the outsourcing of the departments' marketing and corporate sales operations while maximizing revenue potential for MSU Athletics.
 Additionally, Moats was instrumental in MSU's negotiations for a new multi-year television contract with KY3, Inc.

 A native of Dixon, Ill., Moats is a 1988 graduate of Southern Illinois University at Edwardsville with a bachelor's degree in physical education.
-While at SIUE, Moats was a three-year letterwinner in golf and was a student assistant basketball coach for the Cougars from 1985-1988.
+Moats was a three-year letterwinner in golf and a student assistant basketball coach for the Cougars from 1985-88.
 He earned a master's degree in sports management from the University of Kentucky in 2001.